watzo/aksy/README.txt

 * set_current_by_name() and set_current_by_handle() don't complain about
   invalid names or handles; the current item (if any) is unchanged.
+* there is sysex support for manipulating EQ settings for Multis (Z48), but they seem to have no audible effect.

 4. Debugging and troubleshooting